 Let’s take a look at how to easily create a filterable portfolio in WordPress, no coding required.

-First, you will need to install and activate the Envira Gallery plugin.
+First, you need to install and activate the plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Envira Gallery is a premium WordPress plugin, and you will need at least the Plus plan to access the Tags addon.
+Note: While there is a free version of Envira Gallery, you will need the Plus plan or higher to access the Tags Addon required for this tutorial.

 Upon activation, you need to visit the Envira Gallery » Settings page to enter your license key.
 You can get this information from your account on the Envira Gallery website.